 Although the method of cooking is the same between the oven and basket style of air fryers, the way this is delivered can be slightly different.

 A basket style air fryer can only have the heating element at the top of the unit.
-This means that when stacking food in there, the food closest to the heating element would have tendency to cook faster.
+This means that when stacking food in there, the food closest to the heating element would have a tendency to cook faster.

 One of the biggest and most obvious differences between the oven and basket style air fryer is the size and compactness of them.